Maple syrup: Commerce

 Until the 1930s, the United States produced most of the world's maple syrup.
-Today, after rapid growth in the 1990s, Canada produces more than 80 per cent of the world's maple syrup, producing about 73 e6kg in 2016.
-Within Canada, Quebec is the largest producer, responsible for 72 per cent of the world's output; Canadian exports of maple syrup in 2016 were C$487million (about US$360million), with Quebec accounting for some 90 per cent of this total.
-In 2023 Canada exported $376million of maple syrup to the United States, $47.8million to Germany, $31.6million to France, and $30.2million to the UK, exporting to 68 countries in total.
+Today, after rapid growth in the 1990s, Canada produces more than 75 per cent of the world's maple syrup, producing more than 113.4 million kilograms (18.9 million gallons) in 2025.
+Within Canada, Quebec is the largest producer; Canadian exports of maple syrup in 2025 were C$844million, with Quebec accounting for some 98 per cent of this total.
+In 2025 Canada exported $542.4million of maple syrup to the United States, $60.4million to Germany, $40.2million to the UK, and 38.2million to Australia, among other countries.

-As of 2022, Quebec accounts for 91.6 per cent of maple syrup produced in Canada, followed by New Brunswick at 4.7 per cent and Ontario at 3.4 per cent.
-However, 96.8 per cent of exported Canadian maple syrup originated from Quebec, whereas 2.6 per cent of exported syrup originated from New Brunswick, and the remaining 0.6 per cent from all other provinces.
+As of 2025, Quebec accounts for 90 per cent of maple syrup produced in Canada, followed by New Brunswick at 6.1 per cent and Ontario at 3.7 per cent.
 Ontario holds the most maple syrup farms in Canada outside of Quebec, with 389 maple syrup producers in 2021.
 This is followed by New Brunswick, with 114 producers; and Nova Scotia, with 39 producers.

 As of 2016, Quebec had some 7,300 producers working with 13,500 farmers, collectively making over 8 e6USgal of syrup.
 Production in Quebec is controlled through a supply management system, with producers receiving quota allotments from the government sanctioned Quebec Maple Syrup Producers (QMSP; Les Producteurs et productrices acéricoles du Québec), which also maintains reserves of syrup, although there is a black-market trade in Quebec product.
 In 2017 the QMSP mandated increased output of maple syrup production, attempting to establish Quebec's dominance in the world market.

 The Canadian provinces of Manitoba and Saskatchewan produce maple syrup using the sap of the box elder or Manitoba maple (Acer negundo).
 In 2011 there were 67 maple syrup producers in Manitoba and 24 in Saskatchewan.
 A Manitoba maple tree's yield is usually less than half that of a similar sugar maple tree.
 Manitoba maple syrup has a slightly different flavour from sugar-maple syrup, because it contains less sugar and the tree's sap flows more slowly.
 British Columbia is home to a growing maple sugar industry using sap from the bigleaf maple, which is native to the West Coast of the United States and Canada.
 In 2011 there were 82 maple syrup producers in British Columbia.

+Around 25% of the world's total originated in the US in 2025.
 Vermont has long been the largest US producer, with a record 2.5 e6USgal produced in 2022.
 In 2019 it led with over 2.07 e6USgal, followed by New York with 820000 USgal and Maine with 580000 USgal.
 Wisconsin, Ohio, New Hampshire, Michigan, Pennsylvania, Massachusetts and Connecticut all produced marketable quantities of maple syrup.